-Add New – is pretty self explanatory – add a new post, using this link.
+Add New – is pretty self-explanatory – add a new post using this link.

 Categories – will show a list of Category Names that you created when you added your post.
 It’s a way of placing your Posts into different subjects or topics, like a folder.

-Tags – are smaller in scope and are focused to specific topics.
+Tags – are smaller in scope and are focused on specific topics.
 Think of them as keywords used for topics discussed in a particular post.
 Under the Tags page, you’ll find a list of tags you added when you published a post.

 Similar to Categories, you can click on the Number under the Count column to see which articles are attached to that particular tag.